 What is mobile learning?
 Mobile learning (or mlearning) is the use of mobile devices to access learning content, allowing users to learn at their own pace, in their own time.
-Mobile learning should not to be confused with responsive elearning.
+Mlearning should not to be confused with responsive elearning.
 Responsive elearning is content that is designed to work on both desktop computers and on devices with smaller displays and touch screen interfaces.
 Although responsive elearning offers compatibility, in most cases the content has been designed with desktop users in mind.

 The flexibility of learning on the go rather than in one physical location, along with the convenience of using a personal mobile device is appealing to millenials and tech-savvy learners.
 Younger people have been raised with technology and are accustomed to searching out the information they need on their smartphones.